 We’re not just talking about pretty scenery here; we’re talking about worlds that feel alive, with dynamic weather systems, intricate details in every corner, and NPCs that seem like real people.

 And speaking of NPCs, advanced AI has become essential for bringing these virtual worlds to life.
-When the characters around us act realistically and react in believable ways to our choices, it adds a whole new level of immersion.
+When characters react realistically to our choices, it deepens immersion and enhances the experience.

 Furthermore, sandbox and open-world games also encourage a different kind of storytelling – environmental storytelling.